Salt Lake City Accidental Death Lawyers Standing by You in Difficult Times Throughout Utah

 The surviving heir who is selected will then take on the role of the personal representative.
 This figure will then be referred to as the “presumptive personal representative.”
 It is their role to bring the lawsuit before the court and file the case for wrongful death.
 If the deceased has a will, the representative’s role is also to act as executor of the estate or will left behind.

 If the case is successful, the judge will possibly award damages to the heir and dependents.
 This financial reward allows those left behind to meet critical costs such as funeral and burial expenses, any outstanding medical costs or fees, pain and suffering, loss of wages which would have been earned by the deceased, and support for any children or dependents who may be left behind.

 In most cases, it will be the job of the personal representative to divide the damages according to need and in line with any wishes or requests which are outlined in the will or estate plan left by the deceased.
-On occasion, it may be necessary for the Salt Lake City Personal Injury Attorney to step in, along with a judge or independent mediator, to ensure that all settlements are distributed and allocated fairly.
+On occasion, it may be necessary for the attorney to step in, along with a judge or independent mediator, to ensure that all settlements are distributed and allocated fairly.
 If the case goes to trial, one single award will generally be made to all of the eligible survivors, with the judge dividing more closely later down the line.

 You don’t have to face this complicated and painful time alone.
 We can help.
 Call us at 801-465-8733.